 additional shows and village areas.

-A pure activity zone for kids!
-The Children’s Discovery Center, located next to Kaka’ako Park and just a few miles away from Waikiki, is a kid haven for fun!
+A mecca of activity for kids on Oahu playground!
+The Hawaii's Children’s Discovery Center, located next to Kaka’ako Park and just a few miles away from Waikiki, is a kid haven for fun!

 This is really a special place that allows kids to interact, create, and play with Hawaii themed stations.
 Let the kids explore and learn how to pick pineapples, fly a Hawaiian airplane, product a Hawaii news cast, and so much more!